 A Thanksgiving and holiday favorite

 Sweet Potato Casserole with its crunchy pecan topping is a favorite on the Thanksgiving or holiday table.
-Even when everyone is stuffed – we always reach for just one more serving of this sweet, creamy, and crunchy casserole.
-It makes the perfect side dish for roast turkey, mashed potatoes, and all the fixings.
+This sweet, creamy, and crunchy casserole makes the perfect side dish for roast turkey, mashed potatoes, and all the fixings.
+Serve it with our family favorite green bean casserole made from scratch, classic Thanksgiving stuffing, and fresh cranberry orange relish.

 Side dish or dessert?